JoseBorbon/Yu-Gi-Oh-Card-Game/readme.md

 - Since we are new to using git I highly recommend backing things up in repl.
 ​
 ## Yu-Gi-Oh
+* Create a user object starting off which holds several values
 * Starter Decks
 * Dialogue (Filled with user based choices so they can pick what starter deck they want) Also include cheatcode deck to always win since we're devs and we're cool.
 * [Battle City Rules](https://yugioh-x13.fandom.com/wiki/Battle_City_Rules) - if we go this route.
 * Figure out currency or something for shop
 * Have Maximum number of cards player can hold in a deck (At least 40?
 Still need to figure out specifics on deck size limit if we go with battle city segment)
 * Battle System (Life Point Options included 4k or 8k)
+    * Shuffle Deck In Beginning Using Fisher-Yates Shuffle
-    * Face Down card, Face Up card option place
+    * Face Down card, Face Up card option place onto field as well as place in defense or attack mode onto field
-    * Attack option
+    * Attack option on field
-    * Defense Mode option
+    * Defense Mode option on field
     * Pass Option
+    * View Card Description Option
     * Polymerization -- VERY INTERESTING AND IM WONDERING HOW TO MAKE IT HAPPEN without ruining too much things and ensuring requirements are there.
 (Perhaps have a property on object called onField and originally set value to false, until object is put on the field, then set value to true.)
     * Field Spell Card Overriding
     * Potential ASCII ART???????????
 To Show Cards on a "Field Plane" while in battle